-The root directory created by the default installation procedure is the $x:\Program\ Files\IAR\ Systems\Embedded\ Workbench\ N.n\$ directory. x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.
+The root directory created by the default installation procedure is the $x: \Program Files\IAR Systems\Embedded Workbench N.n \directory. x is the drive where Microsoft Windows is installed, and the first digit in N.n reflects the first digit in the version number of the IAR Embedded Workbench shared components.
 Note that this version number is not the same as the version number of your IAR Embedded Workbench product.
-To find the version number of the IDE and the product, see Product Info dialog box, page 72.
+To find the version number of the IDE and the product, see$ Product Info dialog box, page 72.

-THE 8051 DIRECTORY
+THE 78K DIRECTORY

-The 8051 directory contains all product-specific subdirectories.
+The 78k directory contains all product-specific subdirectories.

+Directory Description

-Directory Description 8051\bin Contains executable files for 8051-specific components, such as the compiler, the assembler, the linker and the library tools, and the C-SPY® drivers.
+78k\bin Contains executable files for 78K-specific components, such as the compiler, the assembler, the linker and the library tools, and the

+C-SPY® drivers.

-Table 10: The 8051 directory
+Table 10: The 78k directory

-Directory Description 8051\config Contains files used for configuring the development environment and projects, for example: • Linker configuration files (.xcl) • C-SPY device description files (.ddf) • Device selection files (.i51, .menu) • Syntax coloring configuration files (.cfg) • Project templates for both application and library projects (.ewp), and for the library projects, the corresponding library configuration files.
-8051\cstat Contains files related to C-STAT.
-8051\doc Contains release notes with recent additional information about the 8051 tools.
+Directory Description 78k\config Contains files used for configuring the development environment and projects, for example: ullet Linker configuration files ( . xc1) ullet Special function register description files ( .sfr) C-SPY device description files ( . ddf) Device selection files ( .menu) Syntax coloring configuration files ( .cfg) • Project templates for both application and library projects ( . ewp), and for the library projects, the corresponding library configuration files.
+78k\doc Contains release notes with recent additional information about the 78K tools.
 We recommend that you read all of these files.
-The directory also contains online versions in hypertext PDF format of this user guide, and of the 8051 reference guides, as well as online help files ( . chm).
-8051\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers.
-8051\examples Contains files related to example projects, which can be opened from the Information Center.
-8051\inc Contains include files, such as the header files for the standard C or C++ library.
+The directory also contains online versions in hypertext PDF format of this user guide, and of the 78K reference guides, as well as online help files (.chm).
+78k\drivers Contains low-level device drivers, typically USB drivers required by the C-SPY drivers.
+78k\examples Contains files related to example projects, which can be opened from the Information Center.
+78k\inc Contains include files, such as the header files for the standard C or C++ library.
 There are also specific header files that define special function registers (SFRs); these files are used by both the compiler and the assembler.
-8051\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler.
-8051\rtos Contains product information, evaluation versions, and example projects for third-party RTOS and middleware solutions integrated into IAR Embedded Workbench.
-8051\src Contains source files for some configurable library functions and the library source code.
+78k\lib Contains prebuilt libraries and the corresponding library configuration files, used by the compiler.
+78k\plugins Contains executable files and description files for components that can · · · · · · · · · · · · · · · · · · · be loaded as plugin modules.
+78k\rtos Contains product information, evaluation versions, and example 70K (1 COS projects for third-party RTOS and middleware solutions integrated into IAR Embedded Workbench.
+701r\ ama 78k\src Contains source files for some configurable library functions and the library source code.
 For the XLINK linker, the directory also contains the source files for components common to all IAR Embedded Workbench products, such as a sample reader of the IAR XLINK Linker output format SIMPLE.
-8051\tutor Contains the files used for the tutorials in the Information Center.
+78k\tutor Contains the files used for the tutorials in the Information Center.
+(C) 1' 1'

-Table 10: The 8051 directory (Continued)
+Table 10: The 78k directory (Continued)